GStreamer/gstreamer/markdown/frequently-asked-questions/dependencies.md

 # Dependencies

-## Why are there so many dependencies ?
+## Why are there so many dependencies?

 Making a full-featured media framework is a huge undertaking in itself.
 By using the work done by others, we both reduce the amount of